atao60/fse-cli/CONTRIBUTING.md

 Each main `fs-extra` function is wrapped in a `task`, each one with a dedicated sub-folder under [src/tasks](src/tasks).

+When a `fse-cli <command>` is launched, only the required task is loaded through a dynamic import.

 Aliases are defined in the associative array `jobLinks` inside [src/config.ts](src/config.ts).

 > ⚠️ Don't forget to update the section `bin` of [package.json](package.json) for any change of `jobLinks` ⚠️